-Ross Lake National Recreation Area, along State Route 20 (PDF 1.26 MB), is where most visitors enter the park complex.
+Ross Lake National Recreation Area, along State Route 20, is where most visitors enter the park complex.
 The Skagit River, and three major reservoirs (Gorge, Diablo and Ross Lakes) offer ample recreation and sightseeing.
 Points of interest include visitor centers, viewpoints, short trails, campgrounds, and the Stephen Mather Wilderness.
-A new Environmental Learning Center is located on the shores of Diablo Lake.

 Because roads do not go to Lake Chelan National Recreation Area, most visitors travel by passenger ferry and land at the remote village of Stehekin.
 Passengers can board Lake Chelan Boat Co. vessels at Chelan or Field’s Point.